brodieaustin/poisoned-well-novel/poisoned-well.md

 Over the course of those days, Manan learned how to hold the spear and began to embellish her movements.
 The girl seemed to enjoy her exaggerated, dance-like routines.
 "You are a good magician and acrobat," the woman said, only half-smiling.

 The girl seemed more comfortable with them both now, but would not let them get too near.
 In the confines of the cave with her burning skin, the girl was smelling badly.
 Deciding to set a good example, Manan had pulled a large empty tub into the middle of the cave.
-"Don't use the water.
+"Do not use the water.
 Snow..." the woman said.

 With a bucket, Manan filled the tub with snow.
 It began to melt on its own, but still clumped and clung to itself.
 Manan was not one to be filled with shame and stripped down in front of the girl and the woman.
 She tried to step into the tub, but flinched and cried out at the cold.
 "I can help," the girl said, stepping over to the tub.

-She seemed embarrassed by Manan's nakedness and didn't look at her directly.
+She seemed embarrassed by Manan's nakedness and did not look at her directly.
 But she pulled back the coverings around her arms and stuck them deeply into the snow filled tub.
 The snow began to melt then steam.
 "There, that will be nice now."

 The relaxation that Manan felt in the hot simmering water must have affected the girl too.
 Huddled in her mass of coverings, she started to hum some broken tunes together and rocked back and forth.
 She almost seemed happy and unaware of her situation.
 Manan leaned against the edge of the tub, just watching and listening to her.
 When the girl noticed, she bowed her head and withdrew.
 "I liked your singing," she said, trying to coax the girl back out, but she said nothing.

 ***

 After two more days in the cave, Manan was growing restless.
-She wasn't used to staying put for very long.
+She was not used to staying put for very long.
 Her feet and wits had taken her far and wide.
-She wasn't made to curl up in a cave somewhere and just sit.
+She was not made to curl up in a cave somewhere and just sit.
 Not like the girl, who must not have taken more than ten steps their entire time together.
 Manan continually tried to get the girl to walk with her, to peer out from the cave entrance, to talk to and brush the beast.

 The girl would have none of it.
 She shook her head, or would pitch back.
 She acted like a child might, even though she must have been at least as old as Manan.
-When the girl slept, the woman pulled Manan aside, "You musn't push too hard."
+When the girl slept, the woman pulled Manan aside, "You mus not push too hard."

 "I just want her to feel better.
 She seems so...closed off right now."